RevealedSoulEven/SnapEnhance/README.md

 </details>

 ## Privacy
-We do not collect any user information.
+We do not collect any user information or data.
 However, please be aware that third-party libraries may collect data as described in their respective privacy policies.
 <details>
   <summary>Permissions</summary>